 Each program is very different from the others.
 However, all are good choices for students who want challenging and rewarding careers working in direct contact with aviation or aerospace but who may not be interested in flight.

-For example, the Spaceflight Operations program helps students work in training, management, safety, policy, and planning in private and commercial space programs.
-This relatively new program helps students fill an expanding need in a growing, innovative field.
+For example, the Space Operations program helps students work in training, management, safety, policy, mission operations and planning of space programs.
+This program helps students fill an expanding need in a growing, innovative field.

 The Air Traffic Management program prepares students to work as air traffic controllers, airline dispatchers, or simulation specialists.